BrianHKanis/washington_connect_211/readme.md

     - For testing and debugging.

-# Building and Transforming Tables #
+## Building and Transforming Tables
 extract_transform.src
     build_tables
         - Contains information and functions specific to it's coresponding table.

     airtable_client.py
-        - Contains functions for connecting to Airtable and manipulating tables.
+        - Contains functions for connecting to Airtable and transforming tables.

     load_all.py
         - Loads all tables in a list.

-# Exporting #
+## Exporting
 load_export.src
     api_export.py
         - Merges tables with their coresponding endpoint as a dictionary then exports through a put request.

-## Architecture
+# Architecture

 ![Alt text](architecture_diagram.png?raw=true "Title")